porsche-design-system/porsche-design-system/packages/components/src/components/layout/button-group/button-group.usage.md

 # Button Group

+## When to use
-Sometimes it makes sense to offer two or more actions at once.
-This can be realized by providing a Button group.
-When doing so, make sure to follow these principles ([Porsche usability testing](https://dovetailapp.com/projects/a6290073-31f1-413f-b8a0-139dd70c86cd/readme)):
+  • Use a Button Group it makes sense to offer two or more actions at once ([Porsche usability testing](https://dovetailapp.com/projects/a6290073-31f1-413f-b8a0-139dd70c86cd/readme)).

+---

+## Usage

 ### Spacing in Button groups